i AM VERY SMART

 The data of experience is at once overwhelming and indecipherable.
 Yet sometimes, suddenly an awareness so profound will coalesce into a sharp and irresistible touch.
 Gasp!
 It all makes sense.
 And this understanding will desire to be communicated.
 What took so long to dissolve and digest suddenly takes shape as an eloquent turn of phrase or an off-hand truism begging to effect another body.

 But there is only one problem.
 The language of your mind is entirely your own, rife with idiosyncrasies and peculiarities.
 You are smart, yes, but only to yourself (and sometimes not even then).
 To others you might sound an idiot.
 Or worse: pretentious.
 Thoughts stumble when forced to articulate themselves.
 But what is knowledge gained that cannot be shared?
-In the end, one person’s poetry is another one’s mundane prose, and this is yet one more hitch to be reconciled with in a culture fast losing moments for pause.
+In the end, one person’s poetry is another one’s mundane prose, and this is yet one more kink to be reconciled with in a culture fast losing moments for pause.

 I AM VERY SMART seeks to place the profound in close quarters with the asinine where the meaning of one can easily slip into the other, blurring the line in between.
-It hopes to re-centre attention and place focus on the intentionality behind words.
+It hopes to re-centre attention and place focus on the intentionality (or impossibility) behind words.